Moving to Spain in 2023 regions guide for expats

 This area is “The Land of the Castles”, with extraordinary architecture in most of the towns and cities.

 Castile-Leon has incredibly beautiful forests and has over 30 protected natural spaces, set in spectacular scenery.
-Subsequently, the weather is warm and dry during the summer, and cold in the winter.
+Subsequently, the weather is warm and dry during the summer, and cold in the winter, perfect for british citizens who want to move to Spain.

 This region isn’t particularly popular with expats.
 Actually, it’s worth saying that the native people here don’t quite share the same Spanish politeness as elsewhere.